-Recovering Valuable Resources and Minimizing Harm: How to Recycle Computers the Environmentally-Friendly Way
+Recovering Valuable Resources and Minimizing Harm

-Do you know how many computers are discarded every year in the United States alone?
+Do you know how many old computers are discarded every year in the United States alone?
 Recent figures estimate that the figure is up to 20 million annually, and this is set to increase.
-As prices of computers, computer accessories, and electronics continue to decrease as new technology becomes available every day, consumers are encouraged to replace their “obsolete” computers and gadgets on a regular basis.
+As prices of computers, computer accessories, and electronics continue to decrease and as new technology becomes available every day, consumers are encouraged to replace their “obsolete” computers and gadgets on a regular basis.
 This has led many people to wonder how to recycle computers in an environmentally friendly way, without adding to the already out-of-control amount of toxic electronic waste around the globe.

-Computer recycling involves the disassembly of computers into their various components, which are then separated and sorted, with the raw materials subsequently dealt with in the most environmentally friendly way.
+Computer recycling involves the disassembly of old computers into their various components, which are then separated and sorted, with the raw materials subsequently dealt with in the most environmentally friendly way.

 Understanding the Importance of Computer Recycling

 When your new computer is set up and your now-obsolete old equipment is sitting on a pile on the floor, it can be tempting to consider how to dispose of computer components with the rest of your household or company waste.
 Not only is this method environmentally irresponsible, increasingly more jurisdictions are cracking down on this process of discarding electronics.
-Rather than wondering if it’s possible to get away with disposing of unwanted or obsolete computers with the rest of your general waste, the real question should be how to recycle computers in a way that recovers valuable resources while also minimising harm to the environment.
+Rather than wondering if it’s possible to get away with disposing of unwanted or obsolete computers with the rest of your general waste, the real question should be how to recycle old computers in a way that recovers valuable resources while also minimizing harm to the environment.